Financial Aid FAQs

 FAFSA DATA QUESTIONS:

-Why do I need to use last year’s income on my FAFSA?
+Why do I need to use the income from two years ago on my FAFSA?

-- Because actual income information from the previous year is more accurate and verifiable than estimating income for the current year and fairly measures a family’s ability to pay for college the next year.
-FAFSA uses one complete fiscal year- that requires the tax year.
-If you feel your income has changed dramatically since your last tax year, you may submit an application for special consideration.
+- Because actual income information from the two years ago is more accurate and verifiable than estimating income for the current year and fairly measures a family’s ability to pay for college the next years.
+FAFSA uses two complete fiscal years.
+If you feel your income has changed dramatically since your last two tax years, you may submit an application for special consideration.
 (See Professional Judgment, below, and contact your FA Office).

 I am being asked to provide information on untaxed income outside of In-Kind Support.
 What do I include?